alexandrecuer/smartgrid/Themis/adding_Sonoff_DW1_Wireless_Magnetic_Door.md

 ```

 # burn the OpenMQTTGateway firmware into the bridge
-The best choice to compile and burn the firmware is to use Atom and its integrated terminal platformio-ide-terminal
+The best choice to compile and burn the firmware is to use Atom and its integrated terminal platformio-ide-terminal.
+Indeed, platformIO takes care of all dependencies for you...

 In atom, open the folder named "OpenMQTTGateway", open the platformio.ini file and uncomment the rfbridge line
 ```